-Auto dealers, boat registration agents, remanufactured vehicle dealers, commercial drivers, and more need surety bonds to operate in the transportation space.
+Auto dealers, boat registration agents, remanufactured vehicle dealers, commercial drivers, and more need surety bonds to operate in various transportation industries.

-Guardians and conservators, administrators and executors, and plaintiffs and defendants are among those who may need a court or probate bond.
+Guardians and conservators, administrators and executors, plaintiffs, and defendants are among those who may need a court or probate bond.

-Finance-related business that need a bond in Ohio include mortgage brokers and loan originators, title agents, and surplus lines agents, among others.
+Finance-related businesses that need a bond in Ohio include mortgage brokers and loan originators, title agents, pawn shops, and surplus lines agents, among others.

 The Ohio Department of Taxation requires bonds for the dealer in motor vehicle fuel bond, the cigarette stamp tax credit bond, and the vendor sales tax bond.

-School bonds required in Ohio include the cosmetology and barber school bond, school bus contract bond, autism scholarship program bond, and school registration bond.
+School bonds required in Ohio include the cosmetology and barber school bond, school bus contract bond, autism scholarship program bond, and a career school registration bond.

 Some bonds don't fit with other categories and play by their own rules.
-These include bonds for lottery sales retailers, medical marijuana dispensaries, auctioneers, and boxing and MMA promoters, among others.
+These include bonds for medical marijuana dispensaries, auctioneers, and boxing and MMA promoters, among others.